dimitri-nicolo/calico/getting-started/cnx/configure-identity-provider.md

 - When your `usernameClaim` is not `email` and `usernamePrefix` is omitted, we have implemented a default prefix identical to how Kubernetes has for their kube-apiserver, see the [oidc-username-claim documentation](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-apiserver).
 - When you encounter problems while configuring your IdP, we encourage you to use the network tab of the browser dev tools to inspect requests with error codes and to decode authorization headers of the HTTP requests.
 - If you would like to bring a self-signed certificate for your IdP and are using OIDC, you can do so by adding the field `rootCA` to secret `tigera-oidc-credentials`.
 The value for this field should contain the certificate in PEM format.
+- If logging into Kibana fails with a `cookie not present` error, update the browser settings to allow third-party cookies, as {{site.prodname}} Manager UI uses Kibana's cookies during login.

 ### Above and beyond